UniversalAptronym/Locus-Server/Instructions/CasaOS_Setup.md

 # __CasaOS Setup__

 If typing into the terminal window was intimidating, don't worry!
-We only have one more line to enter.
+We exactly have one more line to enter.
 Type the following line into terminal and press Enter.
 A lot of text will start scrolling.
 Wait for this to finish.

 Note: Terminal windows often do not accept `ctrl+v` commands to paste content.
 If you want to paste the following command, you may have to right-click in the terminal window (on some systems this automatically pastes text) or right-click and select paste.